 I’ve worked with many people who have dedicated years and invested heavily in their mental and spiritual health and they’ve done so with very caring professionals.
 When they ask me why I was finally able to reach them, I always remind them I didn’t—they did.

 I’m sorry if that seems confusing, but it’s actually quite clear from the right perspective.
-You see, you’re fine the way you are but you don’t think so.
-And so you’re constantly using your ability to talk to yourself to incessantly plan how to make your life into the life you’ve been taught to expect.
+You see, we’re fine the way we are but our egos don’t think so.
+And so we’re constantly using our ability to talk to ourselves, to incessantly plan how to make our lives into the sort of life we’ve been taught to expect.

-Our mental health is nevertheless very logical.
-Clearly you won’t die without a Corvette but you can waste your life wanting one.
-So if you don’t need it it’s nothing to actually worry about and that means that thinking about that want will be entirely voluntary, painful and it will last as long as you think it.
+Our mental health is very logical.
+Clearly we won’t die without a Corvette, but we can waste our life wanting one.
+So if we don’t need it, then it’s nothing to actually worry about, and that means that thinking about that want is entirely voluntary; painful; and it will last as long as we think it.

-Others read this blog every day and over time the posts start to cross-pollinate and they start to own the knowledge.
+Others read this blog every day and over time the posts start to cross-pollinate and they start to own new knowledge.
 It’s a process.
 A practice.
 I still learn every single day.
 It’s part of why I love each day.
-They’re so bountiful when you know how to see them.
+They’re so bountiful when we know how to watch for the gift-lessons.

 It’s tricky.
 It’s like those 3D posters.
-You can learn to do it.
-After that, how much you do it is up to you.
-But you can count on the fact that you’ll eventually understand well enough that you’ll actually choose to be unhappy for a period of time just because it will be so unusual and interesting.
+We can learn to see them.
+After that, how much we choose to take that view is up to us.
+If we think we’d never then take a negative view we’re wrong.
+We can count on the fact that we’ll eventually understand well enough that we’ll have been content for so long that we’ll actually choose to be unhappy for a period of time just because it will be so unusual and interesting.

 Here’s to a year of wider horizons, more peace and greater connection.
 Big hugs to you all.